 Change the Air Filter

 Changing the filter in your air conditioning system is the single most important thing you can do to prepare for the cooling season.
 A dirty air filter reduces the air conditioning system’s energy efficiency by about 20 percent.
 With a dirty filter, it has to work harder to cool and dehumidify your home.
 This increases your electricity bills.
 Check the air filter once each month, and replace it at least every three months.

-Trim Vegetation Around the Outdoor Compressor
+Trim Vegetation Around the Outdoor Unit

-Clean the Vents and Ducts
+Clean Around the Supply Vents

 The cooled and dehumidified air produced by your AC system won’t help you feel comfortable if it can’t get into your living spaces.
 Vacuum the vent openings and covers to remove dust and dirt.
 Remove boxes and other items within two feet of the vents.

 Preparing your AC system for the cooling season ensures that you’ll enjoy a comfortable indoor climate.
 Preventive maintenance of your home’s air conditioning system also extends its lifespan and decreases the risk of breakdowns and disruptions of your comfort.
 At Bodine-Scott Air Conditioning Co., we look forward to helping you maintain an efficient and effective air conditioning system with an annual maintenance visit.
 Contact us today to schedule your appointment.